 Due Dates for assignments can be found on PowerSchool.
 Below you will find links to any handouts given in class and a list of projects, possible tips/suggestions and study guide for quiz.

-As a reminder, there is a 10 point penalty for assignments turned in more that 2 days late.
-Students are encouraged to work during lunch/advisory, individually scheduled before school time, after school on Studio Art Club days, or check out supplies to work on at home.Project Rubric
+As a reminder, there is a 10% penalty for assignments turned in 2 class days late (i.e. assignment due Monday can be turned in at the start of Wednesday's class with no penalty, after that 10% penalty applies until Friday's class when the 50% penalty begins).
+After that the penalty is 50%.
+Students are encouraged to work during lunch/advisory, individually scheduled before school time, after school on Open Studio Club days, or check out supplies to work on at home.Project Rubric

 Click the above link to access the Project Rubric.
 Remember part of your grade is filling out the ENTIRE rubric (all 7 parts!)Art History